About the Board

 The Board makes continuous evaluations of the CEO and discuss this at at least one meeting without his presence.

-The Audit Committee consist of Ragnhild Wiborg (Chairman), Hans Larsson and Andreas Näsvik.
+The Audit and Risk Committee consist of Ragnhild Wiborg (Chair), Hans Larsson and Geeta Gopalan.

 The tasks of the Remuneration Committee include preparing the Board’s decisions on matters involving remuneration principles, remunerations and other terms of employment for senior management, following-up and evaluating programs for variable remunerations for senior management, and monitoring and assessing general remuneration structures and compensation levels in the Group.